underscoreio/essential-slick/src/pages/data_modelling.md

 column which is, implicitly, a primary key as far as H2 is concerned.)

 Where `primaryKey` is more useful is when you have a compound key.
-This is a key which is based on the value of two columns.
+This is a key which is based on the value of two or more columns.

 By way of a not at all contrived example, let's add the ability for people to chat in rooms.